vsnits/SimplyCode/README.md

 # Intro
    SimplyCode! project is cross-platform open source code editor with No syntax correction and No highlighting! <br>
    For all programming history lovers with infinite customisation and C-orientated auto-tabulation tool. <br>
-   Written in JavaScript, a home for some JS libraries and works offline even better than as online tool. <br>
+   Written in JavaScript, a home for some JS libraries and works offline even better than online tool. <br>

 # Motivation
    Code editors now weight more and more, but even less comfortable in some cases. <br>